Cable knots are not thin: Introduction

 The knot Floer homology of knots belonging to this set exhibit the same kind of characteristics as the knot Floer homology of alternating knots, hence the name quasi-alternating.
-Specifically, one of the characteristics is that quasi-alternating knots are \emph{Floer homologically thin}, which is to say that the knot Floer homology of a quasi-alternating knot is supported in gradings where the difference between Alexander and Maslov gradings is fixed \cite[Theorem 1.2]{manolescu1} and they are completely determined by the signature of the knot and its Alexander polynomial.
-Furthermore, Ozsv\'ath and Szab\'o proved that double branched covers of quasi-alternating knots are $L$-spaces, i.e. $\widehat{\textit{HF}}(\Sigma(K))\cong\mathbb{Z}^{\det(K)}$ \cite[Proposition 3.3]{Ozsvathknot1}.
-More recently, Gordon and Lidman showed in \cite[Theorem 1.2; Theorem 1.3]{gordon} that for cable knots, double branched covers are not $L$-spaces, hence these knots are not quasi-alternating.
-This supports the following folklore conjecture:
+Specifically, one of the characteristics is that quasi-alternating knots are \emph{Heegaard Floer homologically thin}, which is to say that the knot Floer homology of a quasi-alternating knot is supported in gradings where the difference between Alexander and Maslov gradings is fixed \cite[Theorem 1.2]{mo07} and they are completely determined by the signature of the knot and its Alexander polynomial.
+Throughout the paper, we will refer to this as \textit{Floer-thin}.
+Similar notion of thinness exists in Khovanov homology as well.
+Ozsv\'ath-Szab\'o proved that double branched covers of quasi-alternating knots are $L$-spaces, i.e. $\widehat{\textit{HF}}(\Sigma(K))\cong\mathbb{Z}_2^{\det(K)}$ \cite[Proposition 3.3]{osbranch05}, which was utilized by Gordon-Lidman in \cite[Theorem 1.3; Theorem 1.4]{gl14} to show that cable knots are not quasi-alternating.
+Recently Boyer-Gordon-Hu in \cite[Theorem 2.15]{bgh21} proved a folklore conjecture that prime satellite knots are not quasi-alternating, which can be thought of as a generalization of the mentioned result of Menasco from alternating to quasi-alternating knots.
+In particular they prove the following: